-1. Visit Gallagher Koster (United Health) Web Site and click on "Student Waive/Enroll".
-The Gallagher Koster site updates for 2015-2016 will be posted in July 2015.
-Check back frequently after July 1st.
+1. Visit Gallagher Koster (United Healthcare Insurance) Web Site and click on "Student Waive/Enroll".
+The Gallagher Koster site is now updated for 2015-2016.
+Please complete this process before September 4th, 2015.

 2. Log in using your Macalester College email address as your User ID and your Macalester College Student ID as your password.

 3. Select the "Petition to Waive" button.
 When waiving coverage, have your current health insurance ID card ready as you will need this information in order to complete the waiver form.
 Immediately upon submitting your online Waiver Form you will receive a confirmation number.

 Cost of insurance for 2015-2016 will be $2,183.
 Note that Macalester does not generate any revenue for the college from these policies; the amount reflects the cost of the premium and insurance broker who administers the policy.